lazysod/Twitter-Feed-BS/README.md

 This script is based on work by Kris Coverdale
 (http://itsnotrocketscience.nfshost.com/2013/06/18/php-integration-with-twitter-api-1-1/)

-Feel free to use as you like, I hope it served you well.
+Feel free to use as you like, I hope it serves you well.

 Enjoy